Save the Albatros

 Longline fishing vessels set lines that can extend for over one hundred kilometers.
 Each line contains tens of thousands of baited hooks that float on the surface for a while before sinking deeper under the water, out of an albatross’s reach.
 Being the opportunistic scavengers they are, albatrosses gather around fishing vessels and quickly pounce on the bait before it sinks.
 Once an albatross grabs the bait, the bird is caught on the hook and drowns as the lines sink below the water.

-An estimated 100.000 albatrosses, are killed by fishing gear every year.
-Considering the multiple threats faced by albatrosses, and the fact that as long-living species some albatross species only breed every second year, laying just a single egg at each breeding attempt, the mortality rate is higher than the rate at which they are producing offspring.
-This is unsustainable and is causing the population of many albatross species to decline rapidly.
-We are in grave danger of losing these iconic seabirds.
+Approximately 160,000 to 320,000 albatrosses are killed by fishing gear every year.
+Considering the multiple threats faced by albatrosses, coinciding with the fact that some albatross species only breed once every two years, laying just a single egg at each breeding attempt, the mortality rate is higher than the rate at which they are producing offspring.
+Evidently, this is unsustainable and is causing the population of many albatross species to decline rapidly, and subsequently, we are in grave danger of losing these iconic seabirds.
 As a result of this continued bycatch, amongst other hazards, 17 of the world’s 22 albatross species are currently threatened with extinction – nine of which are listed as endangered or critically endangered on the IUCN Redlist of Threatenes Species.

 There are several cheap, yet effective solutions that can be implemented to address the problem of seabird bycatch resulting from longlining and trawling fishing practices, including:

-Friend of the Sea encourages seafood companies who financially benefit from fisheries that are putting albatrosses and other seabirds at risk of extinction to engage at implementing albatross bycatch reduction methods.
+Friend of the Sea encourages seafood companies who financially benefit from fisheries that are putting albatrosses and other seabirds at risk of extinction to implement effective albatross bycatch reduction methods.

 Longlines and trawlers are mostly catching tuna, swordfish, cod, hake, shrimps and herrings.
 Check with your seafood provider and at restaurants if those species are caught by Friend of the Sea certified fleets.